 The following items were discussed during meetings regarding the economic climate:

-Construction costs are generally lower in this type of an economic climate.
+Construction costs are generally lower in this type of economic climate.

 Interest rates are low right now.